-Istanbul is a large, sprawling city where it can be a challenge for new arrivals to find accommodation.
+Istanbul is a large, sprawling city, and it can be overwhelming for new arrivals seeking accommodation.
 Most expats looking for accommodation in Istanbul tend to choose the areas on the European side of the city, although there are also plenty of housing options on the Asian side.

 Types of accommodation in Istanbul

-There are numerous accommodation options in Istanbul, including flats and apartments, houses, condominiums and luxury villas.
-The price of property in the city varies according to the type and quality of the residence, its location, age, and whether or not it has parking facilities, which are at a premium in Istanbul.
+There are numerous accommodation options in Istanbul, including apartments, houses, condominiums and luxury villas.
+The price of property in the city varies according to the type and quality of the residence, as well as its location, age, and whether it has parking facilities.

-Traffic congestion can be a real problem in Istanbul; expats should therefore consider the proximity of their house or apartment to public transport and the distance they will have to travel to get to work, as well as schools, shops and entertainment.
+Traffic congestion can be a real problem in Istanbul.
+Expats should, therefore, consider the proximity of their house or apartment to public transport and the distance they will have to travel to get to work.

 Renting accommodation in Istanbul

 Most landlords and estate agents will not be able to speak English, and most rental agreements are written in Turkish.
 It's therefore best that expats have a trusted friend or colleague who speaks Turkish to accompany them on their house hunt.